codeship/ci-guide/part 1.md

 ``jet steps``

-Looks at the same logs as before, you'll see that now your *redis* service is launching an entirely new version!
+Looking at the same logs as before, you'll see that now your *redis* service is launching an entirely new version!
 Changing your CI infrastructure is as simple as changing a few characters in a single file on your repo.
 This can be done branch by branch, build by build - making upgrading, testing and iteration as easy and risk-free as possible.

 ## next: adding tests